PhilT/velocity/README.md

 --------------------
 **Todo on steroids!**

 Velocity extends the to-do list concept with a few extra features to make it useful to manage small projects with a handful of people.
 It tries to keep it simple with a clear single page main interface.
-It comes from my need to manage a small team of developers and allow our customers and developers to easily view and add tasks.
+It comes from starting with tadalist.com but quickly running into issues managing large lists with state.

 Usage
 -------------------